2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 Lifestyle choices, including diet, can play a pivotal role in breast cancer prevention.
 Diets rich in vegetables, fruits, whole grains, fish, and olive oil have consistently been associated with a decreased risk of breast cancer.
-Recent studies have suggested that the microbiome—the collection of millions of intestinal bacteria—plays an important role in modulating risk of several chronic diseases, including breast cancer, by altering estrogen metabolism.
+Recent studies have suggested that the gut microbiome—the collection of millions of intestinal bacteria—plays an important role in modulating risk of several chronic diseases, including breast cancer, by altering estrogen metabolism.
 At the same time, it is now understood that diet plays a significant role in shaping the microbiome and its overall health.
 Dr. Willett is examining relationships between diet and breast cancer risk to identify ways to reduce risk and mortality from this disease.

 Progress thus far